Respected Historical Figures Who Were Actually Terrible People

 FDR created American concentration camps

-When he took office, the country and world was in the midst of the Great Depression.
+When he took office, the country and world were in the midst of the Great Depression.
 To help combat this, FDR decided he needed gold.
 All of it.
-So he took it.
-From everybody.
+So he took it — from everybody.
 Every person in the country, citizen or not, had to surrender their gold or face prosecution.
 In 1936, Jesse Owens represented the United States at the Olympics in Germany, winning four gold medals.
-Owens was a Black man competing in Nazi Germany but, as he said later, "Hitler didn't snub me; it was our president who snubbed me.
+Owens was a Black man competing in Nazi Germany, but, as he said later (per the Foundation for Economic Education), "Hitler didn't snub me; it was our president who snubbed me.
 The president didn't even send a telegram."
 As thousands of European Jews tried to escape the coming Holocaust in Germany, FDR had them turned back — fearing, as Smithsonian Magazine reports, that they were spies.

 John Lennon was half of one of the greatest songwriting duos and part of one of the most influential bands of the 20th century.
-The Beatles had 20 number-one hits, 34 Billboard top ten songs, and some of the most recognizable tunes on the planet.
-Gifted as he was, Lennon, however, was not the greatest guy.
-Even aside from marrying Yoko Ono and releasing Imagine, John did plenty that should make even the most zealous Beatlemaniac blanch.
+The Beatles had 20 No. 1 hits, 34 Billboard Top 10 songs, and some of the most recognizable tunes on the planet.
+Gifted as he was, however, Lennon was not the greatest guy — he did plenty that should make even the most zealous Beatlemaniac blanch.

 Granted, John didn't grow up in ideal circumstances.
 On the other hand, that his dad left him is not an excuse for leaving his own son.
-That he physically abused his wife before leaving her is not only something he admitted to — he actually wrote it into one of the Beatles' better-known songs.
-"I used to be cruel to my woman, I beat her and kept her apart from the things that she loved," is a line in "Getting Better."
-As he explained to Playboy in 1980, "I used to be cruel to my woman, and physically... any woman.
+And that he physically abused his wife Cynthia before leaving her is not only something he admitted to — he actually wrote it into one of the Beatles' better-known songs.
+"I used to be cruel to my woman / I beat her and kept her apart from the things that she loved" are lines in "Getting Better."
+As he explained to Playboy in 1980, "I used to be cruel to my woman, and physically ... any woman.
 I was a hitter."

 That John's first son, the one he abandoned, wouldn't hold his father in the greatest esteem seems obvious, but Sean Lennon, John's son with Yoko Ono, also had choice words about his dearly departed dad.
-In an interview with Rolling Stone, Sean said, "I think his greatest achievement was recognising that he was a macho a**hole and trying to stop it."
+In an interview with Rolling Stone, Sean said, "I think his greatest achievement was recognizing that he was a macho a****** and trying to stop it."

 Roald Dahl was a racist jerk

 Roald Dahl created fantastic stories enjoyed by generations of children all over the world.
 His characters aren't merely beloved — many are household names.
-Unfortunately, Dahl's dark humor and comic violence so many of us enjoy(ed) reflects something darker in him.
+Unfortunately, the dark humor and comic violence so many of us enjoy(ed) in Dahl's works reflect something darker in him.

-Dahl jumped the bigoted shark with his anti-Semitic comments, though.
-For the 100-year anniversary of Dahl's birth, the Jewish newspaper The Forward compiled the five most anti-Jewish statements he publicly made and, well, here's an excerpt: "Hitler didn't just pick on them for no reason."
+Dahl jumped the bigoted shark with his antisemitic comments, though.
+The Jewish newspaper The Forward compiled the five most anti-Jewish statements he publicly made, and, well, here's an excerpt: "Hitler didn't just pick on them for no reason."

 Coco Chanel was a Nazi spy